-Next, we look to the duration of the green card policy. parties have agreed the statute dates to 1971 and that wording has been consistent since 1988.
-(Finding No. 4.) have been three negotiated CBA's since then (89-91, 93-95 and 95from the evidence presented to when, us, the acquiesced to the green card policy.
-As LeBlanc testified, an inducement to accepting certain positions employees realized that toll road travel to and from work sites would not be a cost coming from their pockets.
+Next, we look to the duration of the green card policy.
+The parties have agreed the statute dates to 1971 and that its wording has been consistent since 1988.
+(Finding No. 4.)
+There have been three negotiated CBA's since then (89-91, 93-95 and 95from the evidence presented to us, the parties 96) when, acquiesced to the green card policy.
+As LeBlanc testified, it accepting certain positions when inducement to became an employees realized that toll road travel to and from work sites would not be a cost coming from their pockets.

-A policy of nine years' duration over the lives of all or part of four different CBA's has become a bona There is no question that the change complained of, practice. green cards, was a term and condition of revocation οf Implementation of the revocation policy immediately employment. impacted wages earned by the employees who lost those cards.
-Some were also impacted by longer commutes and others were impacted by a change in terms and conditions of employment which were different than what they were told they would be at the time The change complained of was effective January 6, mid-term to the parties 1995-1997 CBA. unilaterally implemented change to terms and conditions of employment which was not negotiated.
+A policy of nine years' duration over the lives of all or part of four different CBA's has become a bona fide past practice.
+There is no question that the change complained of, revocation of green cards, was a term and condition of employment.
+Implementation of the revocation policy immediately impacted wages earned by the employees who lost those cards.
+Some were also impacted by longer commutes and others were impacted by a change in terms and conditions of employment which were different than what they were told they would be at the time The change complained of was effective January 6, of hiring.
+1997, mid-term to the parties 1995-1997 CBA.
+It was a unilaterally implemented change to terms and conditions of employment which was not negotiated.
 Thus, it is also an unfair labor practice in violation of RSA 273-A:5 I (e) and also RSA 273-A:5 I (i) to the extent it invalidated the past practice of "green card" passes for the employees in question.
 We find the rescinded benefit to have been a term and condition of employment and direct the parties to revert to the status quo and commerce bargaining forthwith before there are any further deviations from that status quo.